stacksgov/sips/sips/sip-018/sip-018-signed-structured-data.md

 ## Definitions

 *Clarity Value*: a native Clarity value as expressed in *SIP002: Smart Contract Language*.

+*Meta Transaction*: a meta transaction can be understood of as a transaction that contains another "transaction".
+For example, a user may sign a message that, when received by a particular smart contract, causes it to transfer tokens.
+A transaction carrying the signed message will then trigger the underlying action when it is broadcast.

 *SHA256*: a cryptographic hash function producing hashes with a length of 32 bytes.